(A) All schools submitting programs for approval by the board shall meet the minimum standards of this rule.

 (3) The classroom, laboratory facilities and equipment must be appropriate to the program of study.
 At the time of submitting the application, each school must submit a list of equipment and include with the application a timetable as to when such equipment shall be made available.

 (4) A school shall provide library resources appropriate to the program(s) of study along with standard works of reference.

 (5) Titles of representative entry level positions for which graduates can be prepared shall be specifically stated in the request for program authorization.
 Realistic advancement opportunities that can be enhanced by successful employment experience shall be stated when appropriate.

-(6) If internships, externships, clinicals or production work is necessary as a part of a school's educational program, every effort shall be made to avoid unfair competition with private enterprise and the exploitation of the students.
-Schools must also demonstrate that they have secured a sufficient number of site agreements to meet the needs of students in the program.
+(6) If internships, externships, or clinicals are necessary as a part of a school's educational program, schools must demonstrate that they have secured a sufficient number of internship, externship or clinical site agreements to meet the needs of students in the program.

 (8) Program names must accurately reflect the content of the program and the potential employment outcomes.
 No program shall use the word "certified" in the program name unless the program is specifically designed to lead to an industry recognized certification.

 (9) If the program requires approval of another state agency, the school may be required to provide documentation of the additional approval as part of the program review process.